open-toolchain/tekton-catalog/container-registry/README.md

 * **builtImage**: The Image PipelineResource that will be created as output of this task.

-## Vulnerability Advisor helper task
+## Vulnerability Advisor helper task: vulnerability-advisor-task

 ### Inputs